Drug Development Strategy: Why Does Your Clinical Trial Need It?

 “When you are not clear about the development path, how sure do you reach the destination?”

 Most start-ups, small- or mid-sized pharmaceutical, biotech, or medical device companies lack the resources and the time to build a detailed research strategy and an extensive and precise roadmap to complete the clinical development process.

-While designing a successful clinical development strategy, sponsors shall not only consider the regulator’s needs but need to identify the optimized pathway, anticipate hurdles, understand the market and product uniqueness.
+While designing a successful clinical development strategy, sponsors shall not only consider the regulator’s needs but need to identify the optimized pathway, anticipate hurdles, and understand the market and product uniqueness.